pavkids84-dev/cloud-infrastructure-labs/linux/shell-script/README.md

 Key lessons include:

 - Shell scripts are interpreted rather than compiled.
-- Script execution can occur in a child shell or the current shell.
+- Scripts can execute through a child shell or inside the current shell.
 - Variables have different scopes depending on how they are defined and exported.
-- Child processes inherit exported environment variables but cannot directly modify the parent process environment.
+- Child processes inherit exported environment variables but do not directly modify the parent environment.
 - Special variables expose process and command execution information.
-- Arithmetic expressions allow integer calculations inside Bash.
+- Arithmetic expressions provide integer calculation and numeric conditions.
 - Parameter expansion provides compact ways to manipulate and validate variables.
 - Positional parameters allow scripts to accept reusable command-line input.
 - `"$@"` preserves individual command-line arguments.
-- `shift` enables sequential argument processing.
+- `shift` enables sequential positional parameter processing.
-- Exit status is fundamental to Shell control flow.
+- Exit status is fundamental to shell control flow.
-- Conditional statements allow scripts to make decisions based on command results, numeric values, strings, files, and user input.
+- Conditional statements allow scripts to make decisions based on commands, values, files, and user input.
-- `case` provides a clean structure for handling multiple predefined options.
+- `case` provides a clear structure for handling predefined options.
+- `for` processes lists of values.
+- `while` and `until` support condition-based repetition.
+- `break` and `continue` control loop execution.
+- `read` allows scripts to process standard input.
+- Input redirection allows files to be processed line by line.
+- Here documents provide multi-line input inside scripts.
+- Functions reduce repeated code and organize scripts into reusable units.
+- Function arguments and local variables provide controlled data handling inside reusable logic.

-These fundamentals provide the basis for more advanced shell automation and Linux administration tasks.
+These fundamentals provide the basis for more advanced Linux automation and infrastructure operations.